almartin82/almart.in-source/content/03_pelican-with-rmd.md

 Slug: pelican-with-rmd
 Author: Andrew Martin

-[Rebecca Weiss](https://rjweiss.github.io/) asked the great question [*"How easy is it to use R markdown and knitr with pelican?"*](https://rjweiss.github.io/articles/2014_08_25/testing-rmarkdown-integration/) in summer of 2014.
-Having (successfully!) gotten up and running with the same stack, I thought I would offer some additional thoughts.
+I leaned heavily on a great post from [Rebecca Weiss](https://rjweiss.github.io/) titled [*"How easy is it to use R markdown and knitr with pelican?"*](https://rjweiss.github.io/articles/2014_08_25/testing-rmarkdown-integration/) to get Pelican/knitr integration up and running.
+Rebecca wrote her post in 2014 in a Mac/Unix environment, so I thought that I would contribute an update, and some errata for Windows users.

-If you're landing here from google, a quick overview & definition of some terms:
+If you're landing here from Google, a quick overview & definition of some terms:

 * [Pelican](http://docs.getpelican.com/en/3.5.0/) is a static site generator written in Python.
-If you've ever seen the [github pages](http://jekyllrb.com/docs/github-pages/) tutorials that use Jekyll, Pelican is a great alternative if you want to stay in the Python universe.
+If you've ever seen the [Github pages](http://jekyllrb.com/docs/github-pages/) tutorials that use Jekyll, Pelican is a great alternative if you want to stay in the Python universe.

 * [knitr](http://yihui.name/knitr/demo/minimal/) is a report generation package for R (especially [R Studio](http://www.rstudio.com/)) that makes it easy to mix words, simple formatting and R code.

 It would be great to be able to write up an .Rmd, run `pelican content`, and have everything just show up on the web, with syntax highlighting, inline images, etc.  That's what Pelican + knitr lets us do!

 # behind the scenes

 A few quick words about what is happening - the `rmd_reader` plugin depends on the python [`rpy2`](http://rpy.sourceforge.net/rpy2/doc-2.1/html/) package, which exposes an interface from Python into R.  `rpy2` turns the .Rmd into an [.aux file](http://tex.stackexchange.com/questions/47943/how-to-use-the-aux-file) _(things get a little hand-wavy for me here - I am team html/markdown/mathjax)_ and then calls `knit()` in R to generate a markdown file.

 # general thoughts